Auburn-Baseball/data-getta/scripts/README.md

 ## Note to future devs

 A workflow of auto-formatting, linting, and performing tests can be set to run on commit.
-Running 'poetry run pre-commit install' will setup pre-commit hooks according to the pyproject.toml file.
+Running 'poetry run pre-commit install' will setup a pre-commit hook in your local github repository according to the pyproject.toml file.
 Afterward, when committing, the pipeline is run, and any failures prevent a successful commit.
 You can skip the pre-commit with the --no-verify flag when committing if necessary.